Rules of the Game

 Class time focuses on changing you, not just informing or amusing you.
 In this dark age, college degrees are passports to success, courses are commodities that consume tuition in order to fulfill graduation requirements, assignments are hurdles to be overcome or bypassed, class time is entertainment to be enjoyed or detention to be endured, and an academic transcript is a credential that doesn't necessary signify a true education.
 All this is a pity.
 It certainly isn't God's will for education.

 In the light of the Kingdom, class meetings are priceless settings that bring us into each other's actual presence and gather us for a common purpose.
 I try to make these moments of corporate transformation.
-In class I want us to inspire each other, help each other, learn from each other’s mistakes (mine included), and discover together the significance of our topic.
+In class I want us to inspire each other, help each other, learn from each others mistakes (mine included), and discover together the significance of our topic.

 All my courses involve intensive written and oral communication, whether or not they get GE credit for it.
 In my lower division classes I require a lot of in-class one-on-one student discussion, and assign regular written exercises in a variety of genres.
 My upper division courses involve regular student presentations and discussions, and hold writers accountable for writing well, citing sources properly, introducing and organizing your answer, answering the entire question, and drawing on all the requested sources.
 They also make you edit rather than merely write, and judge fellow students' arguments rather than simply develop your own.
 So editing makes for more conscientious writing.
 I strive to ask questions that force you to engage the material in deep, even life-changing ways.

 Learning requires lots and lots of practice.
 Remember, "'effortful study' ... entails continually tackling challenges that lie just beyond one's competence."
 This article explores the fact that we forget what we learn unless we practice it beyond the point of mastery.
 Our tasks do what problem sets do in math and science classes: they give you sustained experience in the discipline.
+I have been inspired and moved by the sheer dedication of my students in meeting the demands I place on you.
+After you get over the shock, you seem to love the challenge and appreciate the respect it implies. |

 Grades measure outcomes, not efforts.